 Tip 3: Type your name and contact information into the chat box after you introduce yourself online in a Zoom or other group video call.

-Full name, professional designation, place you work, location, website, email, and phone; and three or four words about who you work with.
+Full name, professional designation, place you work, location, website, email, phone, and pronouns if that fits for you; and three or four words about who you work with.
 Nothing else or people won’t read it.

 No more than 3 or 4 words or initials (EMDR, SE, TRM, etc.), or people will ignore it.